Value restriction

-In programming languages with Hindley-Milner type inference and imperative features, in particular the ML programming language family, the value restriction means that declarations are only polymorphically generalized if they are syntactic values (also called non-expansive).
+In programming languages with Hindley–Milner type inference and imperative features, in particular the ML programming language family, the value restriction means that declarations are only polymorphically generalized if they are syntactic values (also called non-expansive).
 The value restriction prevents reference cells from holding values of different types and preserves type safety.

-A Counter Example to Type Safety
+A counter example to type safety

 In the Hindley–Milner type system, expressions can be given multiple types through parametric polymorphism.
 But naively giving multiple types to references breaks type safety.
 The following are typing rules for references and related operators in ML-like languages.